-On the second day of my visit to Hong Kong, one of the top things in Hong Kong to do was to use the famous Star Ferry to the get from Hong Kong island to Kowloon and back.
+On the second day of my visit to Hong Kong, one of the top things in Hong Kong to do was to use the famous Star Ferry to get from Hong Kong Island to Kowloon and back.

 The Star Ferries generally runs fairly regularly, every 10 to 15 minutes.
 If you use the Star Ferry at night time, you will see the spectacular view of Hong Kong’s stunning skyline at night.

-One of Hong Kong tourist attractions is to use the Peak Tram to Victoria Peak to get the best views of HK skyline and skyscrapers.
+One of Hong Kong tourist attractions is to use the Peak Tram to Victoria Peak to get the best views of the HK skyline and skyscrapers.

 When getting on the tram and if lucky to get a seat, try and be seated on the right side of the tram while going up.
 So you can see HK’s skyline.

-Once on top there is Victoria Peak Tower which is one of Hong Kong landmarks that will give you a full 270 degree view of HK.
+Once on top, there is the Victoria Peak Tower.
+Which is one of Hong Kong landmarks that will give you a full 270-degree view of HK.

-On the way back to the hotel, I visited the the Temple Street Market, which seems to be one of the things to do in Hong Kong.
+On the way back to the hotel, I visited the Temple Street Market, which seems to be one of the things to do in Hong Kong.